albert-antony/Football-player-assessment/README.md

 Variables that encode player properties or performance are grouped according to the following scheme:
 player_(offensive/defensive/positional/physical/general/other)_(derived/raw/ratio)_var_#number
-1.player - shows if the variable refers to a player property 2.(offensive/defensive/positional/physical/general/other) - refers to the nature of the variable 3.(derived/raw/ratio):
+1.       player - shows if the variable refers to a player property
+2.       (offensive/defensive/positional/physical/general/other) - refers to the nature of the variable
+3.       (derived/raw/ratio):

                 1.raw: variable empirically measured
                 2.derived: variable defined based on two or more variables and not empirically measured 3.ratio: variable defined as a ratio of two raw variables

 Variables that encode team properties or performance are grouped according to the following scheme:
 team(1/2)_(offensive/defensive/other)_(derived/raw/ratio)_var_#number